0xdeadbeefnetwork/bitaxe-tools/README.md

 ## Background

 Upon receiving the BitAxe, it was found to be pre-configured with another swarm, and the save functionality was locked, making it impossible to modify settings before restarting.
-Additionally, the OTAWWW endpoint was responding with a 500 HTTP status code, preventing firmware updates.
+Additionally, the `OTAWWW` and `OTA` endpoints were responding with a 500 HTTP status code, preventing firmware updates.
 These tools were created to overcome these limitations by resetting the configuration access and updating the firmware.

 ---